O365/python-o365/README.md

 ```

 Scope implementation depends on the protocol used.
 So by using protocol data you can automatically set the scopes needed.
 This is implemented by using 'scope helpers'.
-Those are little helpers that group scope functionallity and abstract the procotol used.
+Those are little helpers that group scope functionality and abstract the protocol used.

 Scope Helper                       | Scopes included
 :---                               | :---
 basic                              | 'offline_access' and 'User.Read'
 mailbox                            | 'Mail.Read'
 mailbox_shared                     | 'Mail.Read.Shared'
+mailbox_settings                   | 'MailboxSettings.ReadWrite'
 message_send                       | 'Mail.Send'
 message_send_shared                | 'Mail.Send.Shared'
 message_all                        | 'Mail.ReadWrite' and 'Mail.Send'